James-T-Ardian/Go-Chat/README.md

 # Go-Chat
-Repository that contains submodules that make up the Go-Chat website Go-Chat is a websocket chat application written in Typescript (Frontend) and Golang (Backend).
+Repository that contains submodules that make up the Go-Chat website.
+Go-Chat is a websocket chat application written in Typescript (Frontend, found in Go-Chat-Client directory) and Golang (Backend, found in Go-Chat-Server directory).

 How to run locally:
 1. Make sure you have the appropriate versions for golang (1.18), npm (^8.3.1), and node (^18.12.1)